Do you know your residential building permit application date? See the submission date for applications under review.

 - General Building Inspection requests must be received before 3:30pm at least one business day prior to the inspection being required.

-- To schedule a Building Inspection, please call 604 793-2905.
+- You can schedule a Building Inspection yourself quickly and easily 24/7 using our online eInspections system.
+Alternatively, you can call 604 793-2905 during business hours.
 You will be asked to provide the street address, the permit/folder number, as well as the type of building inspection being requested.